Table of Contents

-- The liver enzyme glucose-6-phosphatase converts glucose-6-phosphate to glucose, which regulates and maintains blood-glucose levels.
-Skeletal muscles lack this enzyme and can therefore not release glucose into the blood stream.
+The liver enzyme glucose-6-phosphatase converts glucose-6-phosphate to glucose, which regulates and maintains blood glucose levels.
+The skeletal muscles lack this enzyme and can therefore not release glucose into the bloodstream.

-The debranching enzyme (4-alpha-glucanotransferase) is a bifunctional enzyme, which is responsible for the degradation of branching points.
+The debranching enzyme (4-alpha-glucanotransferase) is a bifunctional enzyme that is responsible for the degradation of branching points.
 It has the following functions:

-- Transferase activity: 4-alpha-glucanotransferase transfers a segment of three glucose units from α-1,6 branched four-unit chains (the result of glycogen phosphorylase activity) to an adjacent branch of the glycogen chain.
+- Transferase activity: The enzyme 4-alpha-glucanotransferase transfers a segment of three glucose units from α-1,6 branched four-unit chains (the result of glycogen phosphorylase activity) to an adjacent branch of the glycogen chain.

-- Glucosidase activity: 4-alpha-glucanotransferase hydrolytically cleaves the remaining α-1,6 linkage, producing glucose and a linear chain of glycogen.
+- Glucosidase activity: The enzyme 4-alpha-glucanotransferase hydrolytically cleaves the remaining α-1,6 linkage, producing glucose and a linear chain of glycogen.

 Regulation of Glycogen Metabolism

 Glycogen metabolism is regulated by two enzymes: glycogen phosphorylase and glycogen synthase.
-The co-ordination is mainly dependent on hormone-mediated and partly also allosteric regulatory effects.
+The coordination is mainly dependent on hormone-mediated and, in part, allosteric regulatory effects.

-The allosteric regulation is a form of regulation of enzyme activity, which is carried out by certain enzymes (allosteric enzymes) which are almost always composed of multiple subunits.
+The allosteric regulation is a form of regulation of enzyme activity carried out by certain enzymes (allosteric enzymes) that are almost always composed of multiple subunits.
 These may occur in more than one stable conformation.

 A negative feedback mechanism leads to the inhibition of activity or synthesis of one or more enzymes through the end product.
 The inhibition of enzyme synthesis is called enzyme expression.
-The inhibition of enzyme activity is referred to as an allosteric effect.
+The inhibition of enzyme activity is called an allosteric effect.

-Two distinct isoforms of glycogen phosphorylase exist; one is expressed in the liver and the other in skeletal muscle.
-As the process of glycogen metabolism is different in these two parts of the body, muscles and liver are regulated separately.
+Two distinct isoforms of glycogen phosphorylase exist; one is expressed in the liver and the other in the skeletal muscle.
+Because the process of glycogen metabolism is different in these two parts of the body, the muscles and liver are regulated separately.

-Two forms of glycogen phosporylase exist in skeletal muscle: Phosphorylase a (active form) and phosphorylase b (inactive form).
-The conversion of the inactive to the active form is catalyzed by the phosphorylase kinase.
+Two forms of glycogen phosphorylase exist in the skeletal muscle: phosphorylase a (the active form) and phosphorylase b (the inactive form).
+The conversion of the inactive to the active form is catalyzed by phosphorylase kinase.
 This enzyme is activated by hormones.
 The enzyme protein kinase A (PKA) regulates the phosphorylase kinase by phosphorylation.

-Calcium ions also have an activating effect in skeletal muscle.
+Calcium ions also have an activating effect on the skeletal muscle.
 In a working muscle, the sarcoplasmic reticulum releases calcium ions, thus increasing the intracellular calcium concentration.
 The actual activation of glycogen phosphorylase is mediated by a calcium-calmodulin complex.

 Phosphorylase b is also subject to allosteric effects.
-The inactive enzyme can become partially active, elevated levels of AMP can activate phosphorylase b.
+The inactive enzyme can become partially active, and elevated levels of adenosine monophosphate (AMP) can activate phosphorylase b.
 Even before phosphorylase kinase becomes active in order to meet specific demands of the cell (hormonally controlled), ATP and glucose-6-phosphate inhibit the activation of phosphorylase b, which means that the inactive state is favored.
 This mechanism prevents unnecessary depletion of muscle glycogen stores when the metabolic demands have already been met.

 In the liver, the enzyme phosphorylase kinase catalyzes the conversion of phosphorylase b to phosphorylase a.
-ATP and AMP are present in the liver, however, they are not relevant, as the liver does not degrade glycogen for its own use.
-Instead, the liver covers its own energy requirements using fatty acids.
+ATP and AMP are present in the liver; however, they are not relevant, because the liver does not degrade glycogen for its own use.
+Instead, the liver meets its own energy requirements using fatty acids.

 Regulatory mechanisms of glycogen synthesis in the liver and skeletal muscles are the same.
 Glycogen synthase exists in an active dephosphorylated form, called glycogen synthase a.
-The inactive phosphorylated form is referred to as glycogen synthase b.
+The inactive phosphorylated form is called glycogen synthase b.
 The conversion into the respective forms is mediated by protein kinase A, without further involvement of a kinase.